 Risk-Minimizing Actions for COVID-19 Disinfecting Protocols

-While disinfectants pose a significant threat to our health, they are a necessary component of any COVID-19 containment plan.
+While disinfectants pose a significant threat to our health because of their negative impacts on indoor air quality, they are a necessary component of any COVID-19 containment plan.
 Fortunately, there are several steps we can take to making disinfection safer, including:

 - Increasing the flow of outdoor air, either through higher ventilation rates or manually through opening windows